pprevos/r4h2o/manuscript/r4h2o_09_customers.md

 | S1235  | 2017-12-14 |       0.1 | 0.07 |         |
 | S1236  | 2017-12-15 |      0.23 | 0.21 |       0 |

 To tidy the involvement data we need to, speaking in Excel terms, unpivot the data.
-The `pivot_longer()` function in the [tidyr package](https://tidyr.tidyverse.org/index.html) helps to create tidy sets of data.
+The `pivot_longer()` function in the [tidyr package](https://tidyr.tidyverse.org/index.html) helps to create tidy data.
 This function takes multiple columns and collapses them into key-value pairs.

 The example below defines the laboratory data as in the previous table and transforms it into the tidy long version.
 The first option in the `pivot_longer()` function is the name of the data frame.
 The next option defines which columns need to pivot, which are the ones that contain the data.
 The remainder of the columns will be used as the keys.